hkamran80/articles/markdown/articles/securing-your-digital-life.md

 especially for those accounts that secure PII, or personal Identifiable Information.
-Some key accounts that should absolutely be secured, even if you don't use MFA on any other service, include your financial accounts (including revenue agencies like the U.S. Internal Revenus Service, the Canada Revenue Agency, AFIP, etc.), your government accounts (e.g. Login.gov, Singpass, etc.), and your healthcare accounts (e.g. insurance, patient portals (like MyChart), etc.).
+Some key accounts that should absolutely be secured, even if you don't use MFA on any other service, include your financial accounts (including revenue agencies like the U.S. Internal Revenue Service, the Canada Revenue Agency, AFIP, etc.), your government accounts (e.g. Login.gov, Singpass, etc.), and your healthcare accounts (e.g. insurance, patient portals (like MyChart), etc.).